Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is rated highly, with residents on average located just 157 meters from their nearest transport stop.
-Service frequency averages out to 272 trips per day across all routes, which equates to approximately 36 weekly trips per individual stop.
+The service frequency averages at 272 trips per day across all routes, translating to approximately 36 weekly trips per individual stop.

 Frequently Asked Questions - Transport